oracle/graal/docs/tools/insight/Insight-Embedding.md

 }
 ```

-The previous Java code creates an instrument which registers a new symbol `meaning` to every Insight script evaluated then.
+The previous Java code creates an instrument which registers a new symbol `meaning` to every Insight script evaluated.
 Each script can then reference it and use it, for example, to limit the number of method invocations:

 ```java